-The comparative statement of net position includes all of the Utility Commission's assets and liabilities and provides information about the nature and amounts of investments in assets and the obligations to the Utility Commission creditors.
+The comparative statement of net position includes all of the Utility Commission's assets, liabilities, and deferred inflows/outflows of resources, with the difference reported as net position and provides information about the nature and amounts of investments in assets and the obligations to the Utility Commission creditors.
 It also provides the basis for computing the rate of return, evaluating the capital structure of the Utility Commission, and assessing the liquidity and financial flexibility of the Utility Commission.